bishwaG/Nextpie/docs/deploy-python.md

 ## 🐍 Running in a development mode

+### 🎥 Instructional video

+You may refer to the instructional video available on [YouTube](https://youtu.be/HJSIUa0EsD0).

 Before deploying Nextpie using Python in development mode, ensure that your system has the following installed: